 The harvest has been incredible: potatoes, carrots, cabbages, onions, tomatoes, cucumber, leek, all kinds of kitchen herbs, fruits and much much more….so now there is so much we do not need to buy, we even have excess to give away or maybe sell.

-As a student here you spend several hours every week in the garden, learning by doing.
+As a student here you normally spend several hours every week in the garden during the spring and summer, learning by doing.
 Our garden farm is organic, and we have started up using perma-culture techniques.
 This has been a “revolution” helping to make our garden as big and as rich at it is now.

 Our Climate Activist Teams are the teams who learn the most from our garden farming.
 They spend many days in the walled garden, learning techniques while developing the garden.
 All other teams also spend time in the garden “classroom”.